-During the fiscal year ended September 30, 2018, total revenues and expenses increased approximately \$612,000 and \$206,000, respectively.
+Total revenues and expenses increased approximately \$177,000 and \$540,000, respectively, over the prior year.
 The increase in revenues is primarily due to debt service assessments and prepayment revenues in the current year related to lot sales.
-The increase in expenses primarily due to interest payments made related to the Special Assessment Bonds, Series 2017.
+The increase in expenses primarily due to interest payments, developer reimbursements and bond issue costs related to the Special Assessment Bonds, Series 2019.
+The overall result was a \$71,661 decrease in net position for fiscal year 2019.